-For India’s ‘third sex’, acceptance mired in colonial past
+India’s ‘third sex’ continues to struggle for acceptance

-(RNS) —The Hindu epic Mahabharata tells the story of a warrior, born as a female named Shikhandini, who seeks to avenge a dishonor in her past life.
+The Hindu epic Mahabharata tells the story of a warrior, born as a female named Shikhandini, who seeks to avenge a dishonor in her past life.
 To do so, she transforms into a male, taking the name Shikhandin.
 Shikhandin causes the fall of the great warrior Bhishma, who had taken oath not to fight a woman or one who had been a woman.

 Shikhandin is not the only transgender hero of the Mahabharata.
 Arjuna, a key warrior, takes on the appearance of a beautiful woman in order to live incognito in exile.